Man shot by Falls police is charged

 In video, recorded on the body worn camera of Falls Police Officer Dominic Sense, Officer Gregory Paul is seen approaching Barnes, who is standing next to a police cruiser.
 Paul places his left hand on Barnes' left arm in an attempt to handcuff him, but Barnes jerks his arm away and begins to pull away as the officer tries to control him by grabbing his shirt.

-The video shows Barnes fall to the ground and Paul attempts to bring him to his feet.
-Barnes is able to escape from Paul's grasp and the video shows that Senese has pulled out his Taser and is pointing it in Barnes' direction.

-Barnes stumbles and almost falls and begins to run from the officers.
-Senese fires his Taser, but it appears to have no effect.

-The video shows that Barnes stops running away from the officers, turns and begins to walk toward Senese with his left hand on his left pants pocket.
-While Senese continues to hold his Taser, Barnes pulls a knife from his pocket and runs directly at Senese.
+During the incident, Barnes pulls a knife from his pocket and runs directly at Senese.

 As he reaches the officer, the video shows Barnes thrusting the knife over Senese's head.
 Police say Barnes then stabbed Senese in the back.